-I just love where photography has taken me and all of the wonderful people I’ve met through it.
+Text-align: left;”>I just love where photography has taken me and all of the wonderful people I’ve met through it.
 If you told me three years ago I’d travel to Indiana or DC or Oregon with some of my best friends I would have laughed it off.
 I think my own personal growth is my greatest achievement.
 Photography has made me a stronger person and I hope it continues to make me stronger.
 It gives me purpose and the need to create.

-Where do you find inspiration for everything that you create?
+Where do you find Inspiration for everything that you create?

 From everywhere!
 Sometimes a location sparks my interest of a phrase and I work around that.
-I find most inspiration in words, long drives, and that twenty minutes right before sleep when the mind wanders.
+I find most Inspiration in words, long drives, and that twenty minutes right before sleep when the mind wanders.